IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 The `getAdvertisingToken()` function allows you to get access to the advertising token from anywhere (not just from the initialization completion callback) and returns `undefined` in the following cases:

-- The SDK initialization has not completed yet, in other words, the [callback function](#callback-function) has not been called yet.
+- The [callback function](#callback-function) has not been called yet, which means the SDK initialization has not complete yet.
 - The SDK initialization is complete, but there is no valid identity to use.
 - The SDK initialization is complete, but the auto-refresh has cleared the identity, for example, because the user has opted out.